couchbase-examples/rag-demo/README.md

 - one using pure LLM - OpenAI (🤖).

 For RAG, we are using LangChain, Couchbase Vector Search & OpenAI.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.

+All LLM responses are cached in the collection specified.
+If the same exact question is asked again, the results are fetched from the Cache instead of calling the LLM.

+> Note: The streaming of Cached responses is purely for visual experience as OpenAI integration cannot stream responses from the Cache due to a known [issue](https://github.com/langchain-ai/langchain/issues/9762).

 ### How to Run